Code of Conduct

 - Follow the Safety Patrol and Crossing Guards’ instructions.

-- Bus Procedure – line up behind the yellow line in an orderly fashion.
+- Bus Procedure – line up behind the fence in an orderly fashion.